-Humiliation Day is an important date aimed at improving society.
-Unfortunately, the planet is inhabited not only by kind, but also by embittered people who are used to mocking others.
-We remind you: no one has the right to humiliate a person.
-On this holiday, everyone should reflect on their behavior!
+Humiliation Day is an important occasion focused on improving society.
+Sadly, our world is inhabited not only by kind people, but also by those who sometimes mock or belittle others.
+This day serves as a reminder: no one has the right to humiliate another person.
+On Humiliation Day, everyone is encouraged to reflect on their behavior and how they treat others.

 History

-Over the long years of American history, dignitaries have thought of a similar holiday.
-In 1775, the US Congress issued a decree on fasting, stopping public humiliation, and praying for the English colonies.
-Four years later, George Washington called for action.
-However, the tradition was almost forgotten afterward.
-In 1863, Abraham Lincoln asked the Senate to revive the holiday, and it worked out.
-Today it is widely by those who know about it.
+Throughout American history, leaders have promoted the idea of respect and dignity.
+In 1775, the U.S. Congress issued a decree to fast, halt public humiliation, and pray for the English colonies.
+Four years later, George Washington urged people to take action.
+The tradition faded, but in 1863, Abraham Lincoln encouraged the Senate to revive this spirit of humility and reflection.
+Today, Humiliation Day is observed by those who know about its message.

 Interesting Facts